-In their search to figure out the topic for this week, Allison came across a great, beautiful piece featured on The New York Times written by Dr. Danielle Ofri, an associate professor at New York University.
-The most recent article she wrote, The Physical Exam as a Refuge, raises a number of great points that speak not only to physicians but to medical students as well.
-In this episode, the powerful duo will try to dissect these points for the listeners as well as share their insights so students will walk away with better understanding about this topic.
+In our search to figure out the topic for this week, Allison came across a great, beautiful piece featured in The New York Times written by Dr. Danielle Ofri, an associate professor at New York University.
+Her most recent article, “The Physical Exam as a Refuge,” raises a number of great points that speak not only to physicians but to medical students, as well.

 - Students entering the wards and seeing physicians, their mentors barely examining people at all.

-- Electronic medical record duties
+- Electronic medical record duties.

 - Things you need to do when a “complicated” patient comes into your office.